freelawproject/eyecite/README.rst

-microscope
+eyecite
 ==========

-microscope is an open source tool for extracting legal citations from text strings.
+eyecite is an open source tool for extracting legal citations from text strings.
 Originally built for use with [Courtlistener.com](https://www.courtlistener.com/), it is now a freestanding package.

 Its main purpose is to facilitate the conversion of raw text into structured citation entities.
 It includes mechanisms to recognize and extract "full" citation references (e.g., `Bush v.
 Gore, 531 U.S. 98`), "short form" references (e.g., `531 U.S., at 99`), "supra" references (e.g., `Bush, supra, at 100`), "id." references (e.g., `Id., at 101`), and "ibid." references (e.g., `Ibid.`).